-- 3.3.1.
+- 4.3.1.
 There appears to be uncertainty in the need for the temporary construction compounds.
-Appendix 18.3:

-Landscape Assessment, page 63, states 'The onshore cable corridor and temporary construction compounds (if either are elected)'.
-It is unclear whether this uncertainly relates to the number of compounds that will be required or their locations. - 3.3.2.
+The Landscape Assessment (APP-169, page 63), states 'The onshore cable corridor and temporary construction compounds (if either are elected)'.
+It is unclear whether this uncertainly relates to the number of compounds that will be required or their locations. - 4.3.2.
+The DCO (section 23, page 60) sets out maximum sizes for the landfall construction compound and the HDD compounds, but does not secure the maximum size of the temporary construction compounds, although Chapter 4 Proposed Development (APP-045,Table 4-22, page 71) sets out that the approximate size is 3.91ha and the Outline Construction Code of Practice (APP- 224, section 4.3.5, page 24) sets out that the compound will include facilities for welfare, offices, parking, and plant, materials and waste storage. - 4.3.3.
 There is a lack of information provided about the temporary compound sites, in terms of use, activities, heights of structures etc. which may give rise to the effects currently identified in the ES being understated or missing and cannot be appropriately considered to inform appropriate mitigation strategy or allow comprehensive consideration of the proposals by stakeholders.

-3.4.
+4.4.
 Commitments Register Doc Ref 7.22

-- 3.4.1.
+- 4.4.1.
 The First Statutory Consultation exercise (RED, 2021) included comment from multiple stakeholders setting out that 'The Applicant should endeavour to refine the Rochdale Envelope and provide as much certainty as possible by the DCO application stage to minimise the risk of unforeseen or location specific effects.
 The parameters associated with the optionality of smaller and larger WTGs vary significantly.
-These should be accounted for within the ES.' - 3.4.2.
-The Applicant's response included the statement that 'Where optionality is present, a maximum design scenario is implemented to inform the technical assessments'. - 3.4.3.
-Despite this the Commitments Register has multiple instances of qualification and use of phrases such as 'where practical', 'as far as reasonably practical', 'as far as reasonably possible' and other similar phrases, that do not allow for a maximum design scenario to be established. - 3.4.4.
+These should be accounted for within the ES.' - 4.4.2.
+The Applicant's response set out in the First Statutory Consultation exercise (RED, 2021) included the statement that 'Where optionality is present, a maximum design scenario is implemented to inform the technical assessments'. - 4.4.3.
+Despite this the Commitments Register has multiple instances of qualification and use of phrases such as 'where practical', 'as far as reasonably practical', 'as far as reasonably possible' and other similar phrases, that do not allow for a maximum design scenario to be established. - 4.4.4.
 The considerable areas of uncertainty imply that new or materially different environmental effects may be missing from the ES.
-This in turn does not allow for appropriate mitigation strategies to be developed or allow comprehensive consideration of the proposals by stakeholders. - 3.4.5.
-Key concerns regarding uncertainties relate to: - C-1: Burying of the onshore cable - C-5: HDD trenchless crossings - C-9: Joint bay locations - C-37: WTG size - C-115: Hedgerow notching - 3.4.6.
-It should also be noted that, whilst WTG rotor size is included, there is no reference in the Commitments relating to the number of WTGs. - 3.4.7.
+This in turn does not allow for appropriate mitigation strategies to be developed or allow comprehensive consideration of the proposals by stakeholders. - 4.4.5.
+Key concerns regarding uncertainties relate to: - C-1: Burying of the onshore cable - C-5: HDD trenchless crossings - C-9: Joint bay locations - C-37: WTG size - C-115: Hedgerow notching - 4.4.6.
+It should also be noted that, whilst WTG rotor size is included, there is no reference in the Commitments relating to the number of WTGs. - 4.4.7.
 A full list of concerns in relation to the Commitments Register is set out at Appendix B.

-4. SEASCAPE, LANDSCAPE AND VISUAL: METHODLOGY
+5. SEASCAPE, LANDSCAPE AND VISUAL: METHODLOGY

-Ref.
-15.2 Seascape, Landscape and Visual Impact Assessment (Doc.
-Ref.
-6.4.15)
+Seascape, Landscape and Visual Impact Assessment Methodology (APP-158)

-4.1.
+5.1.
 Baseline and Cumulative effects